chef-partners/arm-templates/solutions/README.md

 In order to use this a credentials file must be created: `~/.azure/credentials`.

-This file is created by the `woorkstation` cookbook in the `chefrepo.zip` file.
+This file is created by the `workstation` cookbook in the `chefrepo.zip` file.
 If the `spnDetails` parameter object has been filled out completely then `~/.azure/credentials` file will be created.

 An additional script has been added to this repo `scripts/azurecred.ps1` which is will create the necessary Service Principal Name (SPN) in the users Azure account so that Test-Kitchen is able to create machines in Azure.